-I decided to dedicate this post to one of my truly deepest loves; gelato, and e.
+I decided to dedicate this post to one of my truly deepest loves; gelato.
 That soft and sweet ice treat should never be confused or compared with American ice cream.
 I wouldn’t say that is better or worse than ice cream as we know it in America but yeah, is different.
 If you ask me, I would say that my favorite thing in the whole world is having good gelato in Italy.

 Luckily, while I was thinking about writing this post, Natasha from The Boho Chica posted some of her experiences at the Gelato University in Italy as well.
 Her post inspired me to take a look at my own gelato experiences.